Charlotte FBI, NPS seeking witnesses in Parkway homicide investigation

-PARKWAY — The investigation into an October homicide on the Blue Ridge Parkway is still underway, and the Charlotte FBI Field Office and National Park Service are searching for any information they can find.
+PARKWAY — The investigation into an October homicide on the Blue Ridge Parkway near Blowing Rock is still underway, and the Charlotte FBI Field Office and National Park Service are searching for any information they can find.

 On Oct.
 9, Parkway personnel received a report from a park visitor of a body near a parkway overlook.
 Law enforcement rangers responded to the scene and located a deceased male below Yadkin Valley Overlook at Milepost 289.8.
 Investigators identified the victim as Josue Calderon, 33, of Rhode Island.
 An autopsy conducted by the North Carolina State Medical Examiner’s Office determined cause of death to be homicide.